 Students With a Degree Other Than Health Administration or Similar

-We welcome applications from those who hold undergraduate degrees in fields other than health administration or business.
+We encourage and welcome applications from those who hold undergraduate degrees in fields other than health administration or business.
 After admission, the MHA program director will evaluate your transcripts to determine which foundation courses will be needed.
 A customized program of study will then be developed for each student.
 You can take MHA coursework along with foundation courses, provided you have met the foundation prerequisites for the MHA classes.

 U.S. Citizens and U.S. Permanent Residents

 While applications may be submitted at any time, applicants should be aware of the following application review periods for the annual Fall semester entry point:

 - Fall entry point: Applications will begin being reviewed by the MHA Admissions Committee in early March; final application deadline for the annual Fall entry point is April 1 each year.